chaitanyanettem/opengl-mini-project/README.md

 This is a college mini project that me and a friend have been working on for some time now.

 It is a graphical implementation of the n-queens problem.
-This is the first time we have ever dealt with APIs and there are some obvious deficiencies which will be overcome as soon as we figure out how to remove those deficiencies.
+This is the first time I have dealt with APIs so there are some minor problems.

 Until then we have three files: